Do you suspect your child has Autism? Has your child been newly diagnosed with Autism?

 Accessing Medical Assistance - View to get information on: how to get in contact with Lehigh County Assistance office; who to call if your child has HIPP or Health Choices; who to call for Physical Health services; how to access a list of Behavioral Health Providers; who to contact if your child has Health Choices when you are not satisfied with the behavioral health services; how to access children's mental health unit, intellectual disabilities (formerly mental retardation) office and early intervention services in Lehigh County

-You can view information about web resources, community resources, choosing a college, books, how to get medical assistance for your child, helpful suggestions, Autism Society of America local chapter, commonly used abbreviations and acronyms, plus more.
+You can view information about recreation, socialization, community resources and other activities, web resources, choosing a college, books, how to get medical assistance for your child, helpful suggestions, Autism Society of America local chapter, commonly used abbreviations and acronyms, plus more.

 PA Premise Alert - Families can have a difficult time relating necessary information in times of extreme stress about their special needs family member.
 This site contains information about how to better educate and provide greater understanding to the police and other first responders of your loved one's disability.
 If you have concerns about you child getting lost, one company has a creative solution: "Lost and Found Temporary Tattoos".
 You can write in the vital information - phone number, that your child has autism.